secure-robust-recsys/secure-robust-recsys.github.io/index.md

 ![uq_logo](https://raw.githubusercontent.com/secure-robust-recsys/secure-robust-recsys.github.io/main/uq_logo2.jpg)

 <br>
 Welcome!
-This is the page of our tutorial "<b>Towards Secure and Robust Recommender Systems: Recent Advances and Future Prospectives</b>" at The 18th ACM International Conference on Web Search and Data Mining (WSDM).
+This is the page of our tutorial "<b>Recent Advances and Future Prospectives</b>" at The 18th ACM International Conference on Web Search and Data Mining (WSDM).

 (Last update: 23/09/2024)